- Home

 Published on: November 7, 2022

-A nurse practitioner who provides direct patient care in the clinical setting can perform most of the functions of a primary physician.
-This includes diagnosing and treating patients for various ailments and conditions without the oversight of a Doctor of Medicine (MD) or Doctor of Osteopathic Medicine (DO) in many American states.
-NPs can make referrals, order diagnostic tests and write prescriptions according to patient needs.
+A nurse practitioner providing direct patient care can perform most of the functions of a primary care physician, including diagnosing and treating patients without physician oversight in many states.
+NPs can make referrals, order diagnostic tests and write prescriptions based on patient needs.

-Compared to other nursing professionals (even registered nurses with advanced certification), NPs enjoy an incredible amount of freedom and flexibility in their healthcare practice.
-According to the American Association of Nurse Practitioners (AANP), the introduction of NPs into the US healthcare system on a significant scale has dramatically increased access to quality medical care while lowering overall costs and improving patient outcomes and levels of satisfaction.
+According to the American Association of Nurse Practitioners (AANP), the growth of NPs in the U.S. healthcare system has meaningfully increased access to quality care while reducing overall costs and improving patient outcomes.

 1. Medical Writer

-Because their level of knowledge can approach or even exceed that of an MD or DO, nurse practitioners are excellent candidates for medical writing work.
-Medical journals, healthcare guides and other publications that focus on health and wellness matters often employ NPs on a freelance basis to take advantage of their medical expertise.
-Nurses also write for academic and news organizations and work on grant proposals and fictional portrayals of nurses in books, movies and television shows.
-Nurses generally need considerable education, training and work experience to establish themselves as experts on the subjects they write about.
+Because their clinical knowledge can approach or even exceed that of a physician, nurse practitioners are strong candidates for medical writing work.
+Medical journals, healthcare publications and academic organizations frequently hire NPs to contribute their expertise.
+NPs also write grant proposals and serve as consultants for fictional portrayals of nurses in books, film and television.
+Established clinical experience is typically required to write credibly in this field.

 2. Researcher